Develop skills in campaign statistics, data analysis, consumer insights, and more.

 Data scientists have developed software that assists in extracting valuable information from datasets.
 The availability of powerful and user-friendly tools has made business degrees in analysis less mathematically and programmatically intensive than one might expect.
 Though more technical than a Master of Marketing, good analytics courses are practical and common sense-oriented.

 While the field may not be highly technically arduous, excelling requires a specific set of qualities.
 These include strong logic and math skills, a sound understanding of business strategy, and excellent communication and teamwork abilities.
-It is essential to connect data insights with effective campaign and sales strategies and to influence decision-makers in a persuasive manner.
+You need to connect data insights with campaign and sales strategies and influence decision-makers.

 Related: Is a Masters in Business Analytics Difficult?